How To Get A House And Its Contents Valued For Probate Without Being Questioned BY HMRC

 Probate Valuation Fees And Complimentary Advice

-Our unrivaled reputation with HMRC and bespoke range of probate valuation services were created to safeguard executors from Inland Revenue challenge.
-Avery Associates are registered valuers and to date have never been challenged or had a probate valuation report rejected by HMRC simply because all of our house contents and property valuation reports are prepared accurately by experienced and qualified chartered surveyors and valuers specialising in open market valuations for probate.
+Avery Associates trusted reputation with HMRC will protect executors from challenge and penalty.
+Our fully comprehensive range of probate valuation services are carried out by highly qualified valuers and will cover the valuation of everything that forms part of the estate.
+Our soul aim is to support and safeguard executors from Inland Revenue scrutiny.
+Recently HMRC have taken a much more aggressive approach when it comes to Probate Chattels valuation and property valuations, and are handing out harsh penalties for executors found acting in negligence by providing inaccurate chattels or property valuations.
+Avery Associates are registered valuers providing RICS house and content valuation reports and to date have never been challenged or had a probate valuation rejected by HMRC.
+Our team of valuers are highly qualified with years of experience, unlike many companies that offer a probate valuation service and are basically house clearance companies claiming to be professional valuers, resulting in valuations that will be at high risk of scrutiny by HMRC.
+Avery Associates house contents and property valuation reports are of the highest standard and are prepared accurately by experienced and qualified RICS chartered surveyors and valuers specialising in open market valuation for probate and will not be questioned by HMRC.
 Our fee is normally £450.00 plus vat and fixed at point of instruction with no hidden or additional costs and includes unlimited research time needed to provide an accurate compliant valuation.
-So If you require a RICS probate property valuation quotation or a valuation of belongings, personal possessions, antique and modern furniture, jewelry, paintings, works of art, personal effects, a house, car or boat, jewellerey, stamps, books, toys, coins, medals, vintage wines and spirits, vinyl record collections and any other related assets for the purposes of probate and you want to avoid Inland Revenue Investigation we will be pleased to provide our probate valuation fees along with free telephone assistance from a qualified surveyor.
+So If you require a RICS probate property valuation quotation or a valuation of belongings, personal possessions, antique and modern furniture, jewellery, paintings, works of art, personal effects, a house, car or boat, militaria, stamps, books, toys, coins, medals, vintage wines and spirits, vinyl record collections and any other related assets for the purposes of probate and you want to avoid Inland Revenue Investigation we will be pleased to provide our probate valuation fees along with free telephone assistance from Jeffrey Avery.
 Call our probate specialist Jeffrey Avery on 0800 567 7769 and for urgent or emergency international enquiries he can be reached 24hrs on +44 7967 646499.

 What Is A Probate Estate Valuation Of House Contents?